 To promote open discussion among non-management directors, we schedule regular executive sessions in which non-management directors meet without management participation.
 "Non-management directors" are all directors who are not executive officers.
 All of our directors are non-management directors except for Mr. John J. Lipinski, our president, chief executive officer and chairman of the Board.
+We do not have a lead independent director.
 The non-management directors determine who presides at the executive sessions.
-Our non-management directors met during three executive sessions in 2008 with Mr. George E. Matelich serving as chairman of each of these executive sessions.
+Our non-management directors meet during three executive sessions in 2009 with Mr. George E. Matelich serving as chairman of each of these executive sessions.